-- A criminal background check will not be performed until Human Resources receives and forwards to the UT Arlington Police Department a completed, signed Criminal Background Check Form (Form 3-9).
-The hiring manager is responsible for directing the individual to complete, sign, and deliver the form to the Human Resources Employment Office.
-An applicant who fails to complete, sign, and submit the form will be removed from further consideration for the position.
+- The hiring department will now be asked to create a request using form 3-9 that will be submitted to a special email address (firstname.lastname@example.org) that has been created to handle CBC requests.
+Criminal Background Check (Form 3-9) will need the following information filled out; the name of the applicant, applicant's email address, job posting number, position, name of department, and name of hiring manager.
+The Human Resources representative will generate an electronic email to the applicant in which he/she will be asked to go to a secure website to fill out electronic CBC form.
+An applicant who fails to complete and submit the form will be removed from further consideration for the position.
 In addition, if the applicant is a current staff member, refusal to submit the completed form will be grounds for disciplinary action (with the exception for employees as noted in Part A ii .1)

-- The criminal background check should include states where the applicant has resided and/or been employed during the period of no less than seven (7) years (if available) immediately preceding the date the individual signed the Criminal Background Check Form.
+- The criminal background check will include states where the applicant has resided and/or been employed during the period of no less than seven (7) years (if available) immediately preceding the date the individual submitted Criminal Background Check (Form 3-9).

 - Conducting a Criminal Background Check on Current Employees.

-- UT Arlington will utilize the TxDPS Crime Records Service – Public Site and/or other publically available local, state, or federal criminal record sources to perform these checks to obtain criminal conviction record information and other publically available information.
+- UT Arlington will utilize a third party vendor who uses TxDPS Crime Records Service - Public Site, National Sex offense registry, and/or other publically available local, state, or federal criminal record sources to perform these checks to obtain criminal conviction record information and other publically available information.

-- UT Arlington’s Chief of Police will promptly obtain and review the criminal background information and will notify the Vice President of HR.
-In the case of a faculty member the Vice President of Human Resources will notify the Provost and Vice President for Academic Affairs (Provost) and Dean of the School or College.
+- If there is an issue with the background check the Vice President of Human Resources or his/her designee, or the Chief of UTA Police will review any information found on the official criminal record, and communicate the findings to the hiring department.
+In the case of a faculty member the Vice President of Human Resources or his/her designee will notify the Provost and Vice President for Academic Affairs (Provost) and Dean of the School or College.

 - No Automatic Disqualification for Criminal Background.
 For the purposes of this section, hiring official(s) at UT Arlington shall be as follows for the areas indicated: President, Provost, Vice Presidents and Deans.